BPRC-Bioinfo/VDJ-insights/README.md

 - EPDR1
 - VPS41
 ```
+- **DATA**: The used input data for both ONT and PacBio samples.
+This is separated in the original files and the moved files, these files are always moved in a temporary downloads folder.
 - **All_CHROMOSOMES**: This list contains all chromosomes found within the reference genome.
 For those uncertain of the specific chromosomes included in their reference genome, it's advisable to consult the [NCBI Genome database](https://www.ncbi.nlm.nih.gov/datasets/genome/).
 - **ASSEMBLY_CHROMOSOMES**: List contains the TCR/IG chromosomes for the analysis.
 - **HAPLOTYPES**: List with each haplotype needed the analysis.
 - **SPECIES: name**: The chosen species for the analysis.
 - **SPECIES: genome**: Specified genome that is being used for the run.
 It can be found on the [NCBI Genome database](https://www.ncbi.nlm.nih.gov/datasets/genome/).
 Or already present.
 - **SPECIES: cell**: The receptor type that is being analyzed.
 This value to either `TR` (T-cell receptor) or `IG` (Immunoglobulin), depending on your study's focus.

-- **FLANKING**: A list of flanking genes that are needed to identify the contig containing the different TCR/IG regions.
+- **FLANKING_GENES**: A list of flanking genes that are needed to identify the contig containing the different TCR/IG regions.
 By default these are determined based on the given receptor type.

 ### Important configuration settings